-Financial assets and liabilities of the Company primarily consist of cash and cash equivalents, short-term investments, accounts receivable, other receivables included in prepaid expenses and other current assets, amounts due from related parties-current, accounts payable, amounts due to a related party, income taxes payable, accrued expenses and other liabilities, long-term lease liabilities and warrants in other non-current liabilities.
+Financial assets and liabilities of the Company primarily consist of cash and cash equivalents, short-term investments, accounts receivable, other receivables included in prepaid expenses and other current assets, amounts due from a related party-current, accounts payable, amounts due to a related party, income taxes payable, accrued expenses and other current liabilities, long-term lease liabilities and warrants in other non-current liabilities.

-The carrying amounts of cash and cash equivalents, accounts receivable, other receivables included in prepaid expenses and other current assets, amounts due from related parties-current, accounts payable, income taxes payable and accrued expenses and other liabilities as of December 31, 2019 and 2020, approximate their fair values due to short maturity.
+The carrying amounts of cash and cash equivalents, accounts receivable, other receivables included in prepaid expenses and other current assets, amounts due from a related party-current, accounts payable, income taxes payable and accrued expenses and other current liabilities as of December 31, 2020 and 2021, approximate their fair values due to short maturity.